-The argument is similar in the case where $f:Z\times_{X} Y \rTo W$ is surjective. \end{proof} Note that the conditions of Lemma~\ref{lm:RamifCover} hold in the case that $W$ is the locus of points of $Y$ that map to $Z$, and $p$ is just the restriction of $q$ to $W$.
-In that case, $W$ is not equal to the fiber product unless the degree of $p$ is equal to the degree of $q$, but $W$ is the scheme-theoretic reduced space $(Z\times_X Y)_{red}$, and hence there is a surjective morphism $f:Z\times_X Y \rTo W$.

-The next lemma, that the Casimir element is Poincar\`e dual to the pairing, is well known, but we include it for completeness because we use it often. \begin{lm} Let $\alpha_i\in \ch_W$ be a basis.
-Consider the Casimir element of its pairing $\sum_{ij}\eta^{ij}\alpha_i\otimes\alpha_j.$ We claim that for $u,v\in \ch^*_W$,
+To prove Axioms~C2 and~C3 we first need a simple lemma: that the Casimir element is Poincar\`e dual to the pairing.
+This is well known, but we include it for completeness because we use it often. \begin{lm} Let $\alpha_i\in \ch_W$ be a basis.
+Consider the Casimir element $\sum_{ij}\eta^{ij}\alpha_i\otimes\alpha_j$ of its pairing.
+For any $u,v\in \ch^*_W$, we have

 \end{lm} \begin{proof} Let $\alpha^*_i$ be the dual basis and let $u:=\sum_i \langle u, \alpha_i\rangle \alpha^*_i,$ and $v:=\sum_j \langle v, \alpha_j\rangle \alpha^*_j$.
 Therefore, Notice that $\eta_{ij}=\langle \alpha_i, \alpha_j\rangle $ and $\eta^{ij}=\langle \alpha^*_i, \alpha^*_j\rangle $.
 The right hand side is precisely $u\otimes v\cap \sum_{ij}\eta^{ij}\alpha_i\otimes \alpha_j.$ \end{proof}